BrunaRihl/cosmo-compatibility/README.md

   * Bug Description:

 During the development of my project, I imported the "os" module to clear the screen.
-However, after implementation, I noticed that the screen wasn't being cleared properly.
+However, after deployment, I noticed that the screen wasn't being cleared properly.
 This resulted in the creation of extra white spaces above the content of the new screens that were opening.

   * Action Taken: